bjzgcai/Cax/README.md

 - `S`: export all commands to `ramax_commands.txt` inside the chosen output directory.
 - `P`: refresh the overview table.
 - `Q`: quit the UI.
+- `V`: toggle verbose logging (when on, all command output is streamed to the console; off by default).

 When RaMAx is enabled for a round or subtree, execution stops on the first failure—it does not fall back to cactus `blast`/`align` automatically.